 The programme has two registration points in the year: October and April.
-There are four study sessions in a year, each lasting 10 weeks.
-Sessions begin in October, January, April and July.
-Each session is following by an assessment submission point.
+There are four study sessions in a year, each lasting 10 weeks for each 15-credit module.
+The 30-credit

+Project module runs over two 10-week study sessions.
+Study sessions begin in October, January, April and July.
+Each session is followed by an assessment submission point.